 - Leaf days

-Biodynamics is an esoteric movement that dates back to 1924.
-It was developed by Rudolf Steiner, the celebrated Austrian philosopher and pedagogue, and founding father of anthroposophy.
-Steiner first popularised the concept of biodynamic agriculture through a series of lectures given to a group of farmers in the German village of Koberwitz (now Kobierzyce in Poland).
+Biodynamics is an esoteric movement developed in 1924 by Austrian philosopher and pedagogue Rudolf Steiner.
+Also the founding father of anthroposophy, Steiner first introduced the concept of biodynamic agriculture through a series of lectures given to farmers in the German village of Koberwitz (now Kobierzyce in Poland).

-He demonstrated the possibility of using the influences of the cosmos in agriculture to improve crops in terms of both quality and yield.
-Almost a century later, his methods are still in practice and still producing surprising results.
+These lectures demonstrated the possibility of using the influences of the cosmos in agriculture to improve the quality and yield of crops.
+Almost a century later, his methods are still in practice around the world – and still producing interesting results!

-The celestial bodies surrounding Earth are known to influence our planet.
-This can be observed every day with the changing of the tides.
-The moon, Earth's sole natural satellite, generates a gravitational pull so strong that it is able to alter our sea levels.
+It is a known fact that the celestial bodies surrounding Earth are able to influence our planet.
+This phenomenon that can be observed every day with the changing of the tides – the moon, Earth's sole natural satellite, generates a gravitational pull so strong that it is able to alter our sea levels.

-With this in mind, it is easy to imagine how this pull could also have an influence on other elements on Earth, including human beings or indeed any other water-based life form.
-This idea constitutes the basis of biodynamic agriculture.
+With this in mind, it's easy to imagine how this pull could also have an influence on other elements on Earth, including human beings and any other water-based life form!
+This is the theory that makes up the basis of biodynamic agriculture.

 Gardening with the lunar calendar

-The lunar calendar is a useful tool designed to make gardening easier.
-It takes the form of a calendar which sets out the type of work to be carried out depending on the position of the moon in its cycle.
+The biodynamic, or lunar, calendar is a handy tool designed to make gardening easier.
+It sets out the type of work to be carried out depending on the position of the moon in its cycle.
 The calendar also details the position of the moon in relation to certain constellations as these are also said to have an influence on plant growth.
-The calendar divides the year up into four categories, each of which corresponds to a set gardening tasks involving a different type of plant.
+The calendar divides the year up into four categories, each of which corresponds to a different type of plant.

 These days land as the moon crosses the constellations of Sagittarius, Leo and Aries.
-This is the ideal time to work on flowering plants (tomatoes, beans, cucumbers, etc.).
-Fruit produced by this method is said to be better quality and longer lasting.
+This is the ideal time to work on flowering plants such as tomatoes, beans, cucumbers, and so on.
+Fruit produced by this method is said to be of higher quality and to last longer.
 Some jobs to complete on fruit days include:

 - taking 'scion' wood from a tree;